-In his book, Ipswich in the Massachusetts Bay Colony, Thomas Franklin Waters found cases of women charged with “wearing excess apparel” and required by the court at Ipswich to prove their estates were worth £200, not a place a Puritan wanted to find himself.
+In his book, Ipswich in the Massachusetts Bay Colony, Thomas Franklin Waters found cases of women charged with “wearing excess apparel” and required by the court at Ipswich to prove their estates were worth £200.
+It was not a place a Puritan wanted to find himself.

 Others were hauled into court for wearing silver lace, silk hoods and silk scarves.
-Some defendants were able to avoid punishment, others were fined ten shillings.
+Some defendants were able to avoid punishment for violating the Puritan dress code, while others were fined ten shillings.

-By the 1680s, however, the law was losing ground as wealth grew in the colony and men and women were attracted to English fashions.
+By the 1680s, however, the Puritan dress code was losing ground as wealth grew in the colony and men and women were attracted to English fashions.
 Wigs and fancy dress still created outrage, but with the Puritan influence waning, the courts generally stayed out of the question of clothing and people were freed to wear the clothing they liked best.

 This story about the Puritan dress code was updated in 2017.